-4. BE SURE YOU HAVE READY AT ALL TIMES
+4. BE SURE YOU HAVE READY AT ALL TIMES: ANOTHER KIND OF BIRTH CONTROL (such as condoms or spermicide) to use as a back-up method in case ou miss pills.

-ANOTHER KIND OF BIRTH CONTROL (such as condoms or spermicides) to use as a back-up method in case you miss pills.
+YOU TIISS PIIIS.
 AN EXTRA, FULL PILL PACK.

 WHEN TO START THE FIRST PACK OF PILLS